Soupy Sales: Records

 One of the fans of the Soupy Sales show was Frank Sinatra.
 It appears Sinatra became a fan after his daughter Nancy begged him to visit the show.
 When Sinatra started his own record label, Reprise Records, he signed Sales to a recording contract, which produced two albums: The Soupy Sales Show in 1961 and Up in the Air in 1962.

 Sales' novelty dance record, '"The Mouse", dates from the mid-1960s period of his career, when his show was based in New York.
-The single, released on the ABC-Paramount label, peaked at #76 on the Billboard Hot 100 chart in May 1965.
+The single, released on the ABC-Paramount label, peaked at No. 76 on the Billboard Hot 100 chart in May 1965.
 Sales performed "The Mouse" on The Ed Sullivan Show in September 1965, just prior to The Beatles' segment on the show.
 Sales signed with Motown Records in 1969, releasing the single "Muck-Arty Park" (a play on the 1968 hit "MacArthur Park"), as well as the album A Bag of Soup.
 Soupy and Frank Nastasi also cut and recorded a comedy and song story disk, "Spy with a Pie", for ABC-Paramount.
 It was re-released by "Simon Says" children's records.

 Game shows

 From 1968 to 1975, Sales was a regular panelist on the syndicated revival of What's My Line?.
 (He had been a guest panelist on one episode of the original version in 1965.)
 He was usually the first panelist introduced and occupied the chair on the far left side (facing the camera), next to Arlene Francis.
 In 1969, he appeared on Storybook Squares, a children's version of Hollywood Squares, as Henry VIII.
 In 1976, he hosted Junior Almost Anything Goes, ABC's Saturday morning version of their team-based physical stunt program.
 He was also a panelist on the 1980 revival of To Tell the Truth; he had appeared as a guest on the show during the mid- to late 1970s.
-Other game show appearances included over a dozen episodes of the original Match Game from 1966 to 1969 as well as one week of the revived version in 1976; a week of shows on the 1970s edition of The Gong Show; a couple of guest spots on Hollywood Squares (December 12, 1977 and April 4, 1978) and a few appearances on the combined version (Match Game-Hollywood Squares Hour) in 1983–84; and a recurring role in all versions of Pyramid from 1973 to 1988 and 1991 (in one famous episode of which he repeatedly uttered the word "bacon", trying to get a confused contestant to say "greasy things").
+Other game show appearances included over a dozen episodes of the original Match Game from 1966 to 1969 as well as one week of the revived version in 1976; a week of shows on the 1970s edition of The Gong Show; a couple of guest spots on Hollywood Squares (December 12, 1977, and April 4, 1978) and a few appearances on the combined version (Match Game-Hollywood Squares Hour) in 1983–84; and a recurring role in all versions of Pyramid from 1973 to 1988 and 1991 (in one famous episode of which he repeatedly uttered the word "bacon", trying to get a confused contestant to say "greasy things"); he also helped a contestant win the $50,000 grand prize on the 1981 incarnation of the show.
 He was considered as a host in Nickelodeon's game show, Double Dare, but was deemed too old (the job went to Marc Summers).
 He also made an appearance on Pictionary in 1997.